salirafi/High-Resolution-Transmission-Spectroscopy-Analysis-of-HD-149026-b/README.md

 Please see the [documentation](https://petitradtrans.readthedocs.io/en/latest/content/installation.html) for details.

-In this repository, I provide the H2O opacity from HITEMP 2010 and POKAZATEL line list ([Polyansky+ 2018](https://ui.adsabs.harvard.edu/abs/2018MNRAS.480.2597P/abstract)) computed using HELIOS-K ([Grimm+ 2021](https://ui.adsabs.harvard.edu/abs/2021ApJS..253...30G/abstract)) already in petitRADTRANS format, as well as for HCN opacity already provided in the petitRADTRANS documentation, under the `input_data/opacities/lines/line_by_line/` folder.
+For this analysis, I used the H2O opacity from HITEMP 2010 and POKAZATEL line list ([Polyansky+ 2018](https://ui.adsabs.harvard.edu/abs/2018MNRAS.480.2597P/abstract)) computed using HELIOS-K ([Grimm+ 2021](https://ui.adsabs.harvard.edu/abs/2021ApJS..253...30G/abstract)), as well as for HCN opacity already provided in the petitRADTRANS documentation.
+The computed transmission spectrum templates (specifically for HD 149026 b's assumed atmospheric condition) are provided under the `models/` folder.
+It is up to the users if they want to compute models on their own using their own opacity tables.
+Regardless, here I provide the necessary materials to recreate the analysis in Rafi+ (in prep.).

 ## Steps of Main Analysis